DEVELOPMENT AND APPLICATION OF NOVEL COMPUTATIONAL METHODS AND STRATEGIES FOR THE CHARACTERISATION OF HUMAN DISEASES.

-- Improving the understanding of molecular mechanisms in neuronal pathologies: a) Generation of single-cell atlases to decipher sex differences in neurodegenerative diseases (Parkinson’s disease, Alzheimer’s disease and multiple sclerosis); b) Identification of biological pathways in behavioural alteration pathologies (schizophrenia and autism spectrum disorder); c) Detection of transcriptomic signatures for the understanding of molecular mechanisms associated with spinal cord injury; d) Study of differential sex profiles in neuroinflammation associated with alcohol use disorders, through integrative multi-omics strategies.
+2. Improving the understanding of molecular mechanisms in brain disorders: a) Generation of single-cell and spatial atlases to decipher sex differences in neurodegenerative diseases (Parkinson’s disease, Alzheimer’s disease, amyotrophic lateral sclerosis and multiple sclerosis); b) Identification of biological pathways in behavioural alteration pathologies (schizophrenia); c) Study of differential sex profiles in neuroinflammation associated with alcohol use disorders, through integrative multi-omics strategies.

-- Finding novel biomarkers in cancer: a) Development and application of big-data analysis methods for the identification of novel diagnostic and progression biomarkers in cancer studies; b) Neurobiology of cancer: description of the role of the nervous system in oncological diseases and identification of possible clinical implications in oncology.
-Identifying transcriptomic signatures shared between neurodegenerative diseases and brain metastatic melanoma.
+3. Finding novel biomarkers in cancer: a) Development and application of big-data analysis methods for the identification of novel diagnostic and progression biomarkers in cancer studies; b) Neurobiology of cancer: description of the role of the nervous system in oncological diseases and identification of possible clinical implications in oncology.

 Francisco García García